objectbox/objectbox-java/README.md

 ## Why use ObjectBox for Java data management / Kotlin data management?

-The NoSQL Java database is built for storing data locally on resource-restricted devices like smartphones.
+The NoSQL Java database is built for storing data locally, offline-first on resource-restricted devices like phones.

 The database is otimized for high speed and low resource consumption on restricted devices, making it ideal for use on mobile devices.
 It uses minimal CPU, RAM, and power, which is not only great for users but also for the environment.